AnnieW2014/GA_Capstone/README.md

 **Goal**:
 Help Airbnb hosts maximize their total income by optimizing their listing price and booking rate
-- What can a host do to improve the listing price of their?
+- What can a host do to improve the listing price of their unit?
 - What can a host do to reduce the vacancy rate of their unit?

 The primary goal is prediction.
 Some inferences would be drawn from feature importance if possible.